zsychina/zsychina/README.md

 ### Hi there 👋

-- 🔭 Education Experience: Undergraduate - DLUT AUTOMATION 20FALL, Master - SYSU CS 24FALL
+- 🔭 Education Experience:

+  Undergraduate: DLUT School of Automation@20FALL

+  Master: SYSU School of Computer Science@24FALL

-- 🌱 Research Focus: Reinforcement learning, especially from human feedback
+- 🌱 Research Focus: I'm interested in reinforcement learning, agents and utilizing RL to reinforce LLM agents' ability in decision making.
-- 👯 Tech Stack：PyTorch

-Looking forward to making friends or cooperating with you!
+Looking forward to making friends and cooperating with you!